Erik Campbell (Final Destination): MRI machine death

-According to Lipovsky, having a death scene involving an MRI machine is something the crew conceived early on during production of Bloodlines; however, there was uncertainty over where in the film it should be placed.
-Lipovsky and the crew also "debated the ethics" of featuring such as scene in Bloodlines, recognizing that previous films had impacted viewers and consumers regarding particular objects or activities.
-Despite these questions, Lipovsky and Stein decided in favour of including the MRI death scene in the film as it was "kind of everyone's favorite scene".
+According to Lipovsky, having a death scene involving an MRI machine is something the crew conceived early during Bloodlines production; however, there was uncertainty over where in the film it should be placed.
+Lipovsky and the crew also "debated the ethics" of featuring such a scene in the film, recognizing that previous installments had impacted viewers and consumers regarding particular objects or activities.
+Despite these questions, Lipovsky and Stein decided in favor of including the MRI death scene in the film as it was "kind of everyone's favorite scene".

 To prepare for the scene, Busick and Evans Taylor did research on accidents involving MRI machines.
 According to Stein, the crew discovered that while most accidents did not involve human injuries, there were several instances of objects such as "oxygen tanks or gurneys get[ting] sucked towards MRIs".
 According to Lipovsky, recognizing the need to "push reality beyond the scientific level [to] make a horror scene out of" an MRI machine, they intentionally chose to set Erik's death in a hospital that also functions as a research center; this helped justify the MRI machine in the movie reaching a magnetic level high enough to kill Erik and Bobby.

 The MRI scene was the third one Harmon filmed with Owen Patrick Joyner (Bobby), during the first week of shooting.
 Harmon explained that while it was intended for the scene to include some comedy, it was also "important emotionally" to show that although Erik felt confident about his plan to kill and revive Bobby, he was still scared and unsure if it would actually work.
 Harmon believed that his chemistry with Joyner helped convey the familial love between their characters.

 Erik having a penile piercing was Harmon's idea, arguing it made sense for the character to have one given "the way that he's tattooed and [...] pierced".
 Stein and Lipovsky had earlier considered the idea and decided to implement it at Harmon's suggestion.
-For Erik's death where the wheelchair begins to impale him, a torso duplicate of Harmon got created that was folded in reverse and had "breakaway tattooed skins and an elaborate rig to tear it apart".
-When Erik is inside the machine, to film his spine getting bent backwards, Harmon laid on a board, with a stuntman underneath it; as the board and Harmon were pulled inside the machine, the stuntman's legs were sticking out of it.
+For Erik's death where the wheelchair begins to impale him, a torso duplicate of Harmon was created that was folded in reverse and had "breakaway tattooed skins and an elaborate rig to tear it apart".
+To film Erik's spine getting bent backwards in the machine, Harmon laid on a board with a stuntman underneath it; as the board and Harmon were pulled inside the machine, the stuntman's legs were sticking out of it.